SharedSmally/doc/spring/framework/core.md

  }
 ```
 Spring features such as asynchronous method execution, scheduled task execution, annotation driven transaction management, and Spring MVC can be enabled and configured from @Configuration classes using their respective "@Enable" annotations: @EnableAsync, @EnableScheduling, @EnableTransactionManagement, @EnableAspectJAutoProxy, @EnableWebMvc.

+## [Components](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/stereotype/package-summary.html) in org.springframework.stereotype
+These classes are considered as candidates for auto-detection when using annotation-based configuration and classpath scanning.
+- Component: Indicates that an annotated class is a component
+- Controller: Indicates that an annotated class is a Controller (RestController for REST)
+- Indexed: Indicate that the annotated element represents a stereotype for the index.
+- Repository: Indicates that an annotated class is a DAO Repository, a mechanism for encapsulating storage, retrieval, and search behavior which emulates a collection of objects
+- Service	:Indicates that an annotated class is a Service, an operation offered as an interface that stands alone in the model, with no encapsulated state.
+- Aspect